The best skincare ingredients are SO underrated.

 - Amino acids hydrate skin.
 The fewer are in the skin, the rougher it becomes.

 - Amino acids help skin heal faster.
-Without them, the healing process proceeds at a snail’s pace.
+Without them, the healing process slows down to a snail’s pace.

-Of course, the more amino acids you use, the happier your skin will be, but, there are some that work better than others.
-These don’t just hydrate skin, but can also speed up the healing process, make wrinkles look smaller, and even soothe irritations.
+Amino acids are like antioxidants: the more you use, the happier your skin will be.
+But some amino acids work better than others.
+They hydrate skin, speed up the healing process, make wrinkles look smaller and even soothe irritations.